ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

         <ul>
           <li>All release upgrades during the license period are included, no matter if patch, feature or major release.</li>
           <li>All releases, including license files, published during the license period are available in the secured individual release archive.</li>
-          <li>All components are digitally signed with an Extended Validation (EV) certificate for tamper protection and easy integration into locked-down environments.</li>
         </ul>
       </div>
     </div>